Emily Sheffield: Career

 After university, Sheffield became a columnist and features assistant for The Guardian, and then joined the Evening Standard.
 In 2005, she was working for British Vogue.
 She was deputy editor for 12 years, but was made redundant in 2017 after Edward Enninful took over from long-standing editor Alexandra Shulman, as part of what was called a "posh girl exodus".
 She joined the board of Koovs, the Indian fashion website and retailer, in 2014.
 The firm was established by Labour Party peer Lord Alli after he left ASOS plc.
 It went into administration in December 2019.

 After Vogue, she founded a "positive news" app, #ThisMuchIKnow, with the help of a £60,000 government grant, but it struggled to find an audience and she had difficulties retaining key staff.
 She is a co-founder of Future News Innovation, of which she will remain the director.

 In June 2020, it was announced that Sheffield, who had been a columnist on the Evening Standard since 2018, would succeed George Osborne as editor on 1 July, when Osborne became editor-in-chief.
 She left the post in October 2021, although she will continue to write a column for the newspaper.

 In 2022, Sheffield became a regular panellist on The News Desk with Tom Newton Dunn, and guest co-hosted Piers Morgan Uncensored, on TalkTV.

 Personal life

 Sheffield moved to London as a teenager.
 In 2002, she married then actor Tom Mullion.
-The couple have two sons, Perry and Rex.
-Mullion is a former actor, a co-founder of the bowling chain All Star Lanes, and a co-founder, with Oliver Milburn and Tim Steel, of Kitty Fisher's, a small restaurant in London's Shepherd Market.
+The couple have two sons.
+Mullion is a former actor, a co-founder of the bowling chain All Star Lanes, and a co-founder, with Oliver Milburn and Tim Steel, of Kitty Fisher's, a restaurant in London's Shepherd Market.

 In 2013, she accidentally shared a pre-wedding photo on Instagram of her sister Alice with David Cameron, then the prime minister, in the background, asleep on a bed, with a ministerial red box beside him.
 She had thought it would only be seen by a few friends, but it was shared and liked by thousands.